Provides a range of services to children, young people, adults and older people.

 How to access this service

-The Central Referral Service (CRS) is the central access point to Complex, Aged and Chronic Care and Child & Family Health Community Health Services and enables GPs, patients, hospitals, families and health providers to register their request for services into Community Health Services for clinical triage.
+The Central Referral Service (CRS) is a single point of entry for Western Sydney Integrated & Community Health.
+CRS is streamed along the lines of the clinical initiatives of Complex, Aged and Chronic Care, Child and Family Health Community Health Services, COVID-19 Home Testing, Residential Aged Care Facilities and enables GPs, NSW Ambulance, Aged care facilities, patients, hospitals, families and health providers to register their request for services into Community Health Services for clinical triage.

 CRS does not provide clinical assessment or triage services.